ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

 ```

 Since `field` has the aliased modality, this is permitted in our full design for
 uniqueness.
-However, it is currently disallowed due to internal issues in the
+However, the compiler may perform the read of `field` after the
-compiler.
-Instead, you should adopt the idiom of `Ext.Freeable` where all
+`free`, causing a segfault.
+Instead, you should adopt the idiom of
-pattern matches are within a function that takes its argument locally, passed to
+`Ext.Freeable` where all pattern matches happen within a function that takes a
-`use`:
+local reference to the data:

 ```ocaml
 let okay t =